The Best Forex Swing Trading Strategy: A Fundamental Approach

 Discover why combining fundamental analysis with swing trading creates the highest-probability setups for capturing multi-day moves in forex.

 Most retail traders believe swing trading is purely about drawing lines on a chart.
-They are wrong.
 While technical analysis helps you time your entry, it is fundamental analysis that determines the direction of the trend.
-For a swing trader holding positions for days or weeks, understanding the economic engines behind currency moves is not optional—it is the difference between gambling and trading.
+For a swing trader holding positions for days or weeks, understanding the economic engines behind currency moves is the difference between gambling and trading.

-The most profitable forex swing trading strategies rely on a simple formula: Fundamentals tell you WHAT to buy or sell.
-Technicals tell you WHEN to do it.
+The most profitable forex swing trading strategies rely on a simple formula: fundamentals tell you what to buy or sell, and technicals tell you when to do it.

 The Strong Currency